 Enid is a medium-sized city located in the state of Oklahoma.
 With a population of 51,776 people and eight constituent neighborhoods, Enid is the ninth largest community in Oklahoma.

-Unlike some cities, Enid isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Enid are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Enid is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Enid is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Enid who work in office and administrative support (12.25%), sales jobs (10.20%), and food service (6.45%).
+There are especially a lot of people living in Enid who work in office and administrative support (12.08%), sales jobs (10.77%), and management occupations (6.47%).

 The most common language spoken in Enid is English.
 Other important languages spoken here include Spanish and Pacific Island languages.